E-CAM/E-CAM-Library/Classical-MD-Modules/modules/pybop/readme.rst

 ..
 Keep the helper text below around in your module by just adding "..  " in front of it, which turns it into a comment

+See the `application documentation <https://srmnitc.github.io/pybop/html/index.html>`_ for full details.

 Building and Testing
 ____________________